 - 1 lbs beef or veal stewing meat cut in cubes

-- ¼ cups flour for Whole30 use arrowroot or potato starch
+- ¼ cups all purpose flour for Whole30 use arrowroot or potato starch

 - 2 tbsp olive oil

 - 1 tsp pepper

 - 1 cups chopped onion fresh or frozen